 He talks about how ridiculous it is that we fortify grain products with folic acid and other nutrients that can easily be obtained from simply eating green vegetables.
 However, then he talks about how a vegan diet is lacking in B12 and often calcium, and vegetarian diets are often very low in these as well.
 He explains why this poses no real problem because orange juice and soy milk are fortified with calcium and vitamin B12.
 So where did his whole argument about getting nutrients where they are found naturally (in this case through animal products) go?

-He then talks about how bad for you dairy products are, in particular cheese.
+He then talks about how bad for your dairy products are, in particular cheese.
 He states that cheese should not be kept in the home.
 He bases his argument mainly on the saturated fat content, citing a chart of saturated fat content in common foods which lists cheddar cheese at the top with 24 grams of saturated fat per 4 ounces, down further is a 6oz steak with 18 grams of fat, later you see 1 cup of whole milk with 5 grams of saturated fat.

 Sure that looks convincing at face value, except that I’m not blind and I could quickly recognize that this chart is comparing arbitrary amounts of the foods as opposed to serving sizes.
 One cup of milk is an accurate serving size, so if you did drink whole milk (which in this country is only recommended for children between the ages of one and two) you would receive 5 grams of saturated fat.
 (We drink 1% milk at our house which has 1.5 grams per serving.)
 An appropriate serving size of meat would be 3-4 ounces which would mean you are getting 9-12 grams of saturated fat per serving.
 Then there is the appropriate serving size for cheese, one ounce, which would mean that 1 serving of cheddar cheese has 6 grams (not 24) of saturated fat.
 (Our Kroger brand medium cheddar is labeled as 5 grams per 1oz serving.)

 So is cheese high in saturated fat?
 Yes, but do I serve a brick of cheese for dinner?
-No, cheese is a condiment which I use a small amount of to add a lot of flavor.
+No, cheese is a condiment which I use a small amount of to add a lot of flavors.
 Saying that cheese has no place in the home is way too extreme.

 Another reason he gives for cutting out dairy is based on the evidence that giving cows milk to infants under the age of one can give them digestive problems and they often end up forming other food allergies.
 So in this case not only is he using an example that goes against standard contemporary medical advice, which is to not give children cows milk until they are over the age of one, but then he generalizes the problems these infants have to the whole population citing that it proves milk is not healthy for any age humans to drink.